 |

 Receives Federal financial assistance from the Department of Health and Human Services (HHS)?
-Health programs and activities include health care providers (such as hospitals, health clinics, physicians’ practices, community health centers, nursing homes, rehabilitation facilities), health plans and health insurers.
-Examples of Federal financial assistance include grants, tax credits, property, Medicaid and Medicare Part A, C and D payments (Medicare Part B is excluded). |
+Health programs and activities include health care providers (such as hospitals, health clinics, physicians’ practices, community health centers, mental health centers, nursing homes, and rehabilitation facilities), health plans, and health insurers.
+Federal financial assistance includes grants, tax credits, property, Medicaid, and Medicare Part A, B, C, and D payments. |

 Is administered by entities created under Title I of the ACA?
 Examples of entities created under Title I of the ACA include the State-based and Federally-facilitated health insurance marketplaces. |